-Your prescribed dose of Exjade dispersible tablets is based on your weight, current iron level, and how often you get transfusions.
+Your prescribed dose of Exjade dispersible tablets is based on your weight, current iron level, liver and kidney function, and how often you get transfusions.

-If you are changing to Exjade dispersible tablets from deferoxamine infusions, your doctor may choose your Exjade dose based on how much deferoxamine you have been taking.
+If you are changing to Exjade dispersible tablets from a different medication (such as deferoxamine), your doctor may choose your Exjade dose based on how much of the previous medication you were taking.